ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
          <h3>This Afternoon</h3>Mostly sunny.
 High near 39, with temperatures falling to around 36 in the afternoon.
-Northeast wind around 2 mph.<br></div>
+East wind around 1 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Tonight</h3>A chance of snow showers after 2am.
-Mostly cloudy.
+         <h3>Tonight</h3>A chance of snow after 2am.
+Cloudy.
 Low around 29, with temperatures rising to around 33 overnight.
-Southeast
+Southeast wind 1 to 7
-         wind 1 to 7 mph.
+         mph.
 Chance of precipitation is 50%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Saturday</h3>Snow showers before 10am, then rain and snow showers.
+         <h3>Saturday</h3>Snow before 8am, then snow showers between 8am and 10am, then rain and snow showers between 10am and noon, then rain.
 Cloudy.
-High near 42, with temperatures falling to around 39 in the
-         afternoon.
+         High near 42, with temperatures falling to around 39 in the afternoon.
 South southeast wind 7 to 16 mph, with gusts as high as 28 mph.
 Chance of precipitation is 90%.
 New snow accumulation of less than one inch possible.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Saturday Night</h3>Rain showers before 3am.
+         <h3>Saturday Night</h3>Rain before midnight, then a slight chance of rain showers between midnight and 3am.
 Cloudy, with a low around 26.
-West southwest wind around 15 mph, with gusts as high as 25 mph.
-Chance
+West southwest
-         of precipitation is 90%.<br></div>
+         wind around 15 mph, with gusts as high as 25 mph.
+Chance of precipitation is 80%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">